 Note: Warming the measurement site augments the pulse oximetric signal strength.
-SITE PROTECTION therefore reduces the sensor temperature only to 41 °C if SpO2 is enabled.
+SITE PROTECTION therefore reduces the sensor temperature only to $41 \,^\circ$ C if SpO2 is enabled.

-Note: To reactivate normal heating, remove the sensor from the patient and press ENTER when the message 'Sensor off patient (J)' is displayed or inserted the sensor into the 'Docking Station'.
+Note: To reactivate normal heating, remove the sensor from the patient and press ENTER when the message 'Sensor off patient (d)' is displayed or inserted the sensor into the 'Docking Station'.